mmannava/CloudSCM/README.md

 * The app has been deployed on heroku : [https://cloudscm-manasa-mannava.herokuapp.com/](https://cloudscm-manasa-mannava.herokuapp.com/)

 * Note: the shield ui script might be blocked when viewing the application from the heroku app deployment url.
-So please unblock and load the script on the browser.
+So please unblock and load the script on the browser to specifically load the shield ui script to view the bar chart.